 About the Project

 Scapehouse is an experiment in both computational complexity and human interaction in social groups.
-Rather than having explicitly formed groups where people get added (often without their permission) or invited to join and they may not know everyone in that group, Scapehouse is based on the idea that the connections themselves between people can represent implicit "social spaces" that are both more intimate and meaningful than explicit groups.
+Rather than having explicitly formed groups where people get added (often without their permission) or invited to join and they may not know everyone in that group, Scapehouse is based on the idea that the connections themselves between people might represent implicit "social spaces" that can be both more intimate and meaningful than groups where members are explicitly added.

 What's the "computational complexity" part of this?

 Good question!
 Groups where each member knows every other person in that group are called cliques.
 Figuring out the cliques present in a group becomes computationally challenging the bigger the group gets.
 Cliques are also dynamic; as people form new connections or break old ones, cliques change.
 Whenever any two people connect on Scapehouse, they are automatically placed in a group that represents the clique formed by their new connection and all the people they both know mutually.